BhavikaDhami/C-compiler/README.md

 Replace test.c with your own C source file.

-💡 Make sure flex and bison are installed if you're using them.
+💡 Make sure flex and bison are installed before running the project.

-✨ Author
-Bhavika Dhami
-🔗 GitHub